sayantangkhan/word-problem-cuda/README.md

-# word-problem-cuda
+# Word problem for hyperbolic groups in CUDA
-A CUDA implementation of the NC-algorithm for the word problem in hyperbolic groups
+A CUDA implementation of the NC^2-algorithm for the word problem in hyperbolic groups.
+The algorithm was described in [this paper](https://doi.org/10.1145/129712.129723).